 2. The Real Lincoln Highway: The Forgotten Lincoln Circuit Markers by Guy C. Fraker.
 Is the “leading authority" on Abraham Lincoln's trail as he and his fellow lawyers worked on the Illinois Eighth Judicial District of 1847 - 1859.
 See Map and History of the special Marker Series written by Guy Fraker.
 Over more than four hundred miles of Illinois were traveled by Lincoln and his fellow Lawyers per journey around the Circuit by horse and buggy.
 For students and 'they that seek' a better understanding of life in the 1860's - - this is indeed a Historical trip through the heart-land of America on the roads of Illinois.
 (Submitted on October 7, 2008, by Al Wolf of Veedersburg, Indiana.)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 17, 2019.
 This page originally submitted on October 7, 2008, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 1,735 times since then.
+This page has been viewed 1,766 times since then and 6 times this year.
 Photos: 1. submitted on October 6, 2008, by Al Wolf of Veedersburg, Indiana.
 2, 3, 4, 5, 6. submitted on October 9, 2008, by Al Wolf of Veedersburg, Indiana. • Kevin W. was the editor who published this page.